KristianColville1/my-profit/README.md

 [Back to Top](#table-of-contents)

 ## User Stories
-### CLI App User
+### New User

-1. I want to understand how to use this CLI application
+1. As a new user I want to understand how to use this CLI application
+2. As a new user I want to create an account to store my personal information
-2. I want the ability to log in and out of the application
+3. As a new user I want to be able store and analyze some form of data

-3. I want the ability to reset my password if I forget it
-4. I want the ability to update my password
-5. I want to set up an organization model
+### Returning User

-6. I want the application to look professional for my organization
+4. As a returning user I want to be able to log into the application
-7. I want to set up mailing lists
-8. I want to be able to store email addresses securely
+5. As a returning user I want to be able to update inventory/customers/products etc.
-9. I want to use a secure application
-10. I want to update/set up product analyzing
-11. I want to keep track of my inventory
+6. As a returning user I want to see available options
-12. I want to know my data is secure from theft and that I can trust this application

-### CLI App Owner
+### Owner

-13. I want my application to be visually pleasing
+7. As the owner I want my users data to be stored safely
-14. I want my users to access the app securely
+8. As the owner I want my users passwords uniquely encrypted in the database for extra protection
-15. I want users to have options
+9. As the owner I want users to see sample data and understand how to use the program
-16. I want visually pleasing product/customer/user etc analysis
-17. I want adaptable data structuring to meet different user needs
-18. I want users to feel safe while using my application

 [Back to Top](#table-of-contents)
 ## Design